What Other Parents Are Reading

 Allergy shots are extremely safe when given properly, but they do have the potential for rare but serious reactions.
 This is because treatment involves exposure to the substances to which someone is known to be allergic.
 A qualified allergist/immunologist will have all the medications and equipment necessary at the office to treat a serious reaction immediately.

 Every time your child receives an injection, your doctor will have him or her wait 30 minutes in the office to make sure there is no adverse reaction.
 The doctor's staff will be watching for early signs and symptoms that could require emergency procedures and medications.
-If a severe reaction occurs, 98% of the time it will occur within 30 minutes of the shot and the reaction will usually respond to treatment with an injection of epinephrine (adrenaline).
+If a severe reaction occurs, most of the time it will occur within 30 minutes of the shot and the reaction can be treated with an injection of epinephrine (adrenaline).

 In the event of a severe reaction, the doctor will probably reduce the dosage of allergen in the next injection to allow your child's system to build immunity more gradually.

 Millions of people each year receive allergy shots without problems; however, to ensure safety, doctors recommend that immunotherapy be given in a controlled environment where the physicians and other health care personnel are trained to respond to an emergency.
 Board-certified allergists/immunologists have had a minimum of 5 years of training after medical school, which ensures that patients who have problems are cared for according to the highest standards.

 In some cases, for convenience, the allergist/immunologist might work together with a child's primary care doctor so that some or most of the shots can be given by the doctor at his or her office.